lrascao/rebar3_gpb_plugin/README.md

         {strings_as_binaries, true},
         type_specs]}.

+The `o_erl` and `o_hrl` values are relative to the app's location.

-Add a hook to automatically generate modules for your protobuf files:
+Add a hook to automatically generate modules for your protobuf files and clean them afterwards:

     {provider_hooks, [
         {pre, [
             {compile, {protobuf, compile}}
+            {clean, {protobuf, clean}}
         ]}
     ]}.